devnullone/retro-terminal-extension/README.md

-# Retro Terminal Extension
+# Last Clicker Retro Terminal Extension

-A cross-browser (Chrome & Firefox) popup extension with a retro terminal aesthetic.
+A cross-browser (Chrome & Firefox) popup extension that provides a retro terminal interface for the Last Clicker EIP-7702 game.
+Access the full game experience in a nostalgic terminal aesthetic.

 ## Development Setup